Skip to main content

 Chronic elevation of cortisol creates a direct, inhibitory signal to the hypothalamic neurons responsible for driving the reproductive axis.

 In conclusion, lifestyle adjustments are not merely supportive of fertility; they are profound modulators of the core neuroendocrine machinery that governs it.
-Nutritional choices, levels, and stress management techniques directly alter the hormonal milieu (leptin, insulin, cortisol) that informs kisspeptin neurons.
+Nutritional choices, physical activity levels, and stress management techniques directly alter the hormonal milieu (leptin, insulin, cortisol) that informs kisspeptin neurons.
 This, in turn, dictates the pulsatile release of GnRH and the subsequent production of LH and FSH.
 This systems-biology perspective reveals that fertility is an emergent property of a well-regulated and adequately resourced physiological system.

 References